 Control arm: problems, when to replace, repair cost

-In most cars and trucks, a control arm is made in the shape of letter "A" or "L" with two ends attached to the chassis.
-In some cars, a control arm is a single link with a ball joint on one end and a rubber bushing on another end.
+In some cars, a ball joint is bolted to or pressed into the control arm and can be replaced separately.
+In others, a ball joint comes with a control arm as one piece.
 Control arms have a very important role holding both front wheels on the road.
 If a control arm is worn out, damaged or bent, the vehicle is NOT SAFE to drive.

 Control arm problems

 Worn out or torn control arm bushings is another reason a control arm may need to be replaced.
-In some cars, control arm bushings can be replaced separately, but it involves higher labor costs.
-Often, the whole control arm is replaced if the bushings are worn out.
+In some cars, control arm bushings can be replaced separately, but it involves more labor and could cost more.
+For this reason, the whole control arm is usually replaced if the bushings are worn out.

 The control arm is the most common part that bends in a collision involving one of the front wheels or after hitting the curb.
 A bent control arm must be replaced.